SmerkyG/LinearAttentionArena/README.md

 see configs.py for specific configuration settings in dataclasses

-model.model_type is the variety of model this supports two-in-one models separated by underscore, like `--model.model_type x060b2_goco` (goldfinch)
+model.tmix is the first variety of time mixer, becomes the class at path f'tmix.tmix_{tmix}.TMix_{tmix}' model.tmix2 is the second variety of time mixer, if any model.cmix is the first variety of channel mixer model.cmix2 is the second variety of channel mixer, if any model.inv_other_layer_ratio is the ratio of second variety layers to all layers (e.g. 3 means 2/3 of the first variety and 1/3 of the second variety)

 ## running it

 to create the starting initial state for a model run prepare.py with --train.train_stage 1:
-`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml --train.proj_dir out/L12-D768-x060b2_goco-0 --train.train_stage 1"`
+`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml --train.train_stage 1`

 then to train the model:
-`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml --train.proj_dir out/L12-D768-x060b2_goco-0"`
+`python train.py -c configs/L12D768minipile.yaml -c configs/goldfinch.yaml `

+use train.proj_dir, train.proj_name, and train.proj_suffix to change dir from defaulting to something like "out/" + "L12-D768-x060c2_gold" + "-0"

 beware, it will continue from any numbered saved checkpoints still in the directory (if running again in the same dir)